Challenge

 The larger the num_itemsnum\_items, the more number of possible SknapsackS_{knapsack}, making the challenge more difficult.
 Also, the higher better_than_baselinebetter\_than\_baseline, the less likely a given SknapsackS_{knapsack} will be a solution, making the challenge more difficult.

-The weight wjw_j of each of the num_itemsnum\_items is an integer, chosen independently, uniformly at random, and such that each of the item weights 1wj501 \leq w_j \leq 50, for j=1,2,...,num_itemsj=1,2,...,num\_items.
-The values of the items vjv_j are similarly selected at random from the same distribution.
+The weight wiw_i of each of the num_itemsnum\_items is an integer, chosen independently, uniformly at random, and such that each of the item weights 1wi501 \leq w_i \leq 50, for i=1,2,...,num_itemsi=1,2,...,num\_items.
+The values of the items are nonzero with a density of 25%, meaning they have a 25% probability of being nonzero.
+The nonzero individual values of the item, viv_i, and the nonzero interaction values of pairs of items, VijV_{ij}, are selected at random from the range [1,100][1,100].

 We impose a weight constraint W(Sknapsack)0.5W(Sall)W(S_{knapsack}) \leq 0.5 \cdot W(S_{all}), where the knapsack can hold at most half the total weight of all items.